Einstein–de Haas effect: History

 In that historical context the idea of the orbital motion of electrons in atoms contradicted classical physics.
 This contradiction was addressed in the Bohr model in 1913, and later was removed with the development of quantum mechanics.

-S.J.
-Barnett, motivated by the Richardson's paper realized that the opposite effect should also happen – a change in rotation should cause a magnetization (the Barnett effect).
+Samuel Jackson Barnett, motivated by the Richardson's paper realized that the opposite effect should also happen – a change in rotation should cause a magnetization (the Barnett effect).
 He published the idea in 1909, after which he pursued the experimental studies of the effect.

 Einstein and de Haas published two papers in April 1915 containing a description of the expected effect and the experimental results.
 In the paper "Experimental proof of the existence of Ampere's molecular currents" they described in details the experimental apparatus and the measurements performed.
 Their result for the ratio of the angular momentum of the sample to its magnetic moment (the authors called it $\lambda$) was very close (within 3%) to the expected value of $2m/e$.
 It was realized later that their result with the quoted uncertainty of 10% was not consistent with the correct value which is close to $m/e$.
 Apparently, the authors underestimated the experimental uncertainties.

-S.J.
 Barnett reported the results of his measurements at several scientific conferences in 1914.
 In October 1915 he published the first observation of the Barnett effect in a paper titled "Magnetization by Rotation".
 His result for $\lambda$ was close to the right value of $m/e$, which was unexpected at that time.

-In 1918 J.Q.
-Stewart published the results of his measurements confirming the Barnett's result.
-In his paper he was calling the phenomenon 'The Richardson effect'.
+In 1918 John Quincy Stewart published the results of his measurements confirming the Barnett's result.
+In his paper he was calling the phenomenon the 'Richardson effect'.

 The following experiments demonstrated that the gyromagnetic ratio for iron is indeed close to $e/m$ rather than $e/2m$.
 This phenomenon, dubbed "gyromagnetic anomaly" was finally explained after the discovery of the spin and introduction of the Dirac equation in 1928.

+The experimental equipment was later donated by Geertruida de Haas-Lorentz, wife of de Haas and daughter of Hendrik Lorentz, to the Ampère Museum in Lyon France in 1961.
+It went lost and was later rediscovered in 2023.